 How AI changes the PenTest+ decision

 AI can draft test plans, report sections, remediation language, and checklists.
-The tester still has to verify against tools, logs, packets, screenshots, commands, authorization scope, and remediation evidence.
+The tester still has to verify against tools, logs, samples, screenshots, commands, authorization scope, and remediation evidence.

 |---|---|---|